davidmreed/nonskating.club/content/guides/jam-timer.md

 In each of the sequences below, we'll call out what your two clocks are doing both _before_ and _after_ your actions.
 Notice how your Jam Clock is re-used to make sure you always have a backup clock for each segment of game time, while the Period Clock's only job is timing the period.

+The Jam Timer issues most cues from a position near the Pivot Line.
+You are not required to stand directly adjacent to the Pivot Line; you have freedom to adjust your position to maintain your safety, your sight lines, and the ability of the referees to move around you.
+The [WFTDA Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf) document specifies that your jam-start signals should be given "facing the pack", and ends with your hand pointing "to the track area in front of the foremost Blocker".
+Choose your position based on those expectations, and ensure that the skaters on track have a clear line of sight to your signals.

 ---

 **At the start of the game**, the Jam Timer executes the following steps.